yuanqing/create-figma-plugin/README.md

 > A toolkit to create [Figma](https://figma.com) plugins

-- Write your plugin in modern JavaScript
+- Write modern JavaScript
-- Bundle your plugin implementation and UI code, with support for multiple commands
+- Bundle your plugin command implementation and UI code, with support for multiple commands
 - Automatically generate your plugin’s `manifest.json` file
 - Supports customizing the underlying Webpack configuration